 The visitor center is open every day with seasonal hours and closed major holidays.

 Located at 44 Volcano Road in Northeast New Mexico.
-Capulin Volcano National Monument is open from dawn-to-dusk.
-And free to enter until Volcano Road reopens.
+Capulin Volcano National Monument is open from dawn to dusk.
+Use an America the Beautiful annual pass ($80) or purchase a 7-day pass for $20.

-It’s open 24-hours a day and 7 days a week.
+It’s open 24 hours a day and 7 days a week.
 There is no fee to enter.
+However, you must take a float plane or boat to visit it.

 Comments are closed.